sokvebolkol/techStore/README.md

 ## Available Scripts

+In the project directory, you can run:

 Installation dependencies

 ### `yarn install`

-In the project directory, you can run:
+Start project

 ### `yarn start`